PabasaraJay/24-25J-060/README.md

   - TensorFlow or PyTorch for deep learning models

 - **Frontend:**
-  - React.js or Angular for user interfaces
+  - ReactNative for user interfaces
   - D3.js or Chart.js for interactive visualizations

 - **Database:**
-  - PostgreSQL or MySQL for structured data storage
-  - MongoDB for unstructured data
+  - MongoDB, FireStore for unstructured data

 - **Other Tools:**
   - Git for version control